Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Many birth control pills were discontinued by the manufacturers in June 2018.

 Don’t worry!
-Pandia Health will replace these pills with an exact FDA-approved equivalent as the medication runs out.
+Pandia Health will replace these pills with an FDA-approved equivalent with the EXACT SAME dosage and SAME active ingredients.
 If you currently are on one of these pills, you will automatically receive the new equivalent pill and there is no action needed.

 Which pills were discontinued?